TranPhucVinh/C/Data structure/Array/README.md

 # Two dimension array implementations
 * [Two dimension array on stack memory](Two%20dimension%20array%20on%20stack%20memory.md)
 * [Two dimension array on heap memory](Two%20dimension%20array%20on%20heap%20memory.md)

+# Matrix
+## Main diagonal and antidiagonal
+* The main diagonal of a matrix is the list of entries a[i][j] such that i = j
+* The antidiagonal, which only **available inside a square matrix** of size N, is the list of entries a[i][j] such that i+j = N-1

 ## Saddle point

-In a 2D array with n * n size, a saddle point is an element of the matrix such that it is the minimum element in its row and the maximum in its column.
+In a square matrix with n * n size, a saddle point is an element of the matrix such that it is the minimum element in its row and the maximum in its column.

 **The algorithm to find the saddle point**